Royal Copenhagen

 Royal Copenhagen, officially the Royal Porcelain Factory (Den Kongelige Porcelænsfabrik), is a Danish manufacturer of porcelain products and was founded in Copenhagen in 1775 under the protection of Danish Dowager Queen Juliane Marie.
-It is recognized by its factory mark, the three wavy lines above each other, symbolizing Denmark's three straits: Storebælt, Lillebælt and Øresund.
+It is recognized by its factory mark, the three wavy lines above each other, symbolizing Denmark's three water ways: Storebælt, Lillebælt and Øresund.

+History

 Early years

 Starting in the 17th century, Europeans, long fascinated by the blue and white porcelain exported from China during the Ming and Qing dynasties, began to imitate the precious ware.
 The Royal Copenhagen manufactory's operations began in a converted post office in 1775.
 It was founded by chemist Frantz Heinrich Müller who was given a 50-year monopoly to create porcelain.
 Though royal patronage was not at first official, the first pieces manufactured were dining services for the royal family.
+Johan Theodor Holmskjold was appointed as the first director-in-chief of the company.

 When, in 1779, King Christian VII assumed financial responsibility, the manufactory was styled the Royal Porcelain Factory.
+Holmskjold headed the operations until his death in 1793.